Season One, Episode Two: “The Lorelais’ First Day at Chilton”

 DRELLA: Hey, do I look like I got Panasonic stamped on my ass?

-Alex Borstein (who plays Drella in this scene) will reappear later in the series as a different character.
-She also played Sookie in the unaired pilot episode before Melissa McCarthy was cast.
-Outside of Gilmore Girls, she is known for her roles on MADtv (1997-2002), Family Guy (1999-present), and another Amy Sherman-Palladino show, The Marvelous Mrs. Maisel (2017-present).
+- Alex Borstein, who plays Drella in this scene, will reappear later in the series as a different character.
+She also played Sookie in the unaired pilot before Melissa McCarthy was cast.
+Outside of Gilmore Girls, she is known for her roles on MADtv (1997-2002), Family Guy (1999-present), and The Marvelous Mrs. Maisel (2017-2023), another Amy Sherman-Palladino show.

-— The newest book in the Harry Potter series at the time of this episode was the fourth one, Harry Potter and the Goblet of Fire, published in July 2000.
-The release of each installment was an eagerly awaited event, with some books selling millions of copies within the first 24 hours of their launch.
+- The newest book in J. K. Rowling’s Harry Potter series at the time of this episode was the fourth one, Harry Potter and the Goblet of Fire, published in July 2000.
+The release of each installment was a much anticipated event, with some books selling millions of copies within the first 24 hours of their launch.

 BABETTE: Is there a problem?